UICrail/FRMCSSandbox/E2EProcedures/README.md

-Note over O: selection of one or more OB RMs for FSoOP Note over O, FTD: OB RM registration to 5GS [765-1] Note over O, NFTD: OB RM registration to Non-FRMCS Transport Domain [not specified]
+Note over O: selection of one or more OB RMs for FSoOP Note over O, FTD: OB RM registration to 5GS [765-1] Note over O, NFTD: OB RM registration to Non-FRMCS Transport Domain [not FRMCS-specified]

 Note over O: selection of an OB RM for FRMCS Multipath discovery Note over O, FTD: FRMCS Multipath discovery procedure [765-1]